Class PrimitiveDoubleArraySubject

 public final void isNotEmpty()

-Fails if the array is empty (i.e. array.length == 0).
+Checks that the actual array is not empty (i.e., that array.length > 0).

 • hasLength